alphabotics/alphabot-project/README.md

-# alphabot
+# ALPHABOT KIT
-Alphabot is open source robotics project
+Alphabot is open source robotics project builds with Go and Python.